-Figure 17: The left panel shows the noise in a 1/3 octave band at 200 Hz for a 70 turbine wind with 1 km spacing and a source level of 112 dB re 1 mPa in a 1/3 octave band at 100 m.
+Figure 19: The left panel shows the noise in a 1/3 octave band at 200 Hz for a 70 turbine wind with 1 km spacing and a source level of 112 dB re 1 μ Pa2 in a 1/3 octave band at 100 m.
 The middle panel is the radiated noise for a source level of 100 dB.
 The right panel is the measured ambient noise histogram from the Eider PAL deployed south of Block Island.

-6.5 Prediction of pile driving noise
+Prediction of pile driving noise

 Using the propagation modeling approach discussed in the previous section, TL was modeled along tracks in all directions from the center of the proposed location of the wind farm.
 The approximate location is 41.1167 (N latitude); 71.5250 (W longitude) or 4554781 m (northing); 288009 m (easting).
 The tracks were spaced at 10 degrees apart.
 The ranges at which the received level exceeds 180 dB, 160 dB and 120 dB were picked based on the predicted received levels along each of these directions.
 The receive level at any range is calculated as the source level (@ 1m) minus the predicted TL at the range.
 Since no measurements of pile driving source levels were available at the location, we used published data from piles with comparable size in similar water depths.
 Data (Andrews, 2009) show measured sound pressure levels at 10 m for a similar size pile as 210 dB.
 We back calculated the sound pressure levels at 1 m to estimate the source level and used that to calculate the receive levels.
-Contours of received levels corresponding to 180 dB, 160 dB and 120 dB were then constructed and mapped into a GIS layer as shown in Figure 18.
+Contours of received levels corresponding to 180 dB, 160 dB and 120 dB were then constructed and mapped into a GIS layer as shown in Figure 20.
+These received levels correspond to the Zone of Responsiveness for cetaceans and pinnipeds, and the Zone of Masking for all species, respectively, as previously presented in Table 1.

-Figure 18: Estimate of the affected area in the vicinity of pile driving.
-Receive levels greater than 180 dB are indicated in red, 160 dB in orange, and 120 dB in yellow.
+Figure 20: Estimates of the affected areas in the vicinity of proposed pile driving, location indicated by the start of the arrow.
+Received levels greater than 180 dB are indicated in red, 160 dB in orange, and 120 dB in yellow.
 The dashed arrow indicates the transect selected for modeling the broadband transmission loss.

 Broadband acoustic modeling was carried out using the PE code MMPE.
-Calculations were made for a track as shown in Figure 18 out to a range of 30 km.
-Transmission Loss was calculated for frequencies from 5 Hz to 1000 Hz.
-Figure 19 shows the Transmission loss in dB as a function of depth (y-axis) and arrival time (x-axis) at 30 km.
+Calculations were made for a track as shown in Figure 20 out to a range of 30 km.
+Transmission loss was calculated for frequencies from 5 Hz to 1000 Hz.
+Figure 21 shows the transmission loss in dB as a function of depth (y-axis) and arrival time (x-axis) at 30 km.
 The ETOPO1 Global Relief Model provided the bathymetry along the propagation path.
 Measured temperature and salinity data were used to calculate the sound speed profile at the location.
 The sound speed and sediment geoacoustic properties were assumed range independent in these calculations.